minprog/programmeren-1/lectures/03 Algorithms/index.md

         12 Else
         13     Quit

-    *   This seems like a cyclical process that will never end, but we're actually dividing the problem in half each time, and stopping once there's no more book left.
+    *   This seems like a cyclical process that will never end, but we're actually changing the input to the function and dividing the problem in half each time, stopping once there's no more book left.

-*   **Recursion** occurs when a function or algorithm refers to itself, as in the new pseudocode above.

 *   In week 1, too, we implemented a "pyramid" of blocks in the following shape:

         #